carpentries-incubator/lesson-parallel-python/_episodes/04-dask-abstractions.md

 ~~~
 {:.output}

-From `Delayed` values we can create larger workflows.
+From `Delayed` values we can create larger workflows and visualize them.

 ~~~python
 x_p = add(1, 2)